DylanLRPollock/Monkey-Head-Project/README.md

 the `src/` directory.
 All utilities and modules live under `src/` to keep the project organized.

+### Development Setup

+For day-to-day development it is recommended to work in a Python virtual environment.
+Create one with `python -m venv venv` and install dependencies using `pip install -r requirements.txt`.
+Docker users can spin up `docker-compose up` for an isolated environment that mirrors production.
+When adding new modules, format the code with `black` and run `flake8` and `pytest` before opening a pull request.

 ---

 ## 🔬 Test Hardware